 Facebook suspends fake Russian accounts, warns of US election hack-and-leak threat

-Facebook Inc on Thursday said it had dismantled three networks of fake accounts which could be used by Russia's intelligence services to leak hacked documents as part of efforts to disrupt the upcoming U.S. election.

-LONDON: Facebook Inc on Thursday said it had dismantled three networks of fake accounts which could be used by Russia's intelligence services to leak hacked documents as part of efforts to disrupt the upcoming U.S. election.
+LONDON: Facebook Inc on Thursday (Sep 24) said it had dismantled three networks of fake accounts which could be used by Russia's intelligence services to leak hacked documents as part of efforts to disrupt the upcoming US election.

 The Russian foreign ministry did not immediately respond to a request for comment.
 Moscow has repeatedly denied allegations of election meddling and says it does not interfere in the domestic politics of other countries.